SeunAdelekan/DockerRails/README.md

 # DockerRails
-A benevolent docker image for Ruby on Rails.
-Along with Rails, this image includes common tools and utilities required to get Rails applications up and running such as:
+A benevolent (Docker)[http://docker.com/] image for (Ruby on Rails)[https://rubyonrails.org].
+Along with Rails, this image comes bundles with common tools and utilities used in Rails applications such as:
 - MySQL
 - PostgreSQL
 - Node.js